TanjaKassuba/CourseraCleaningData/README.md

 to change line 31:
 `varindex <- which(grepl("mean\\(\\)", features) | grepl("std\\(\\)", features))`
 &rarr; gets the corresponding names of the variables to include and replaces the "-" with "." and removes the "()" from these names
-&rarr; some of the variable names have "Body" twice in their name, removes one of the "Body"
+&rarr; some of the variable names have "Body" twice in their name, removes the double "Body"

 4. Reads in the activity labels from "activity_labels.txt"